Sign up for Carleton 360

 It’s important to remember that most offers of admission are conditional.
 Make sure to review the information on how to maintain your conditional offer of admission.

-For students whose high school grades do not reflect their academic potential or for those who are apprehensive about returning to school after an absence, the Enriched Support Program (ESP) offers an opportunity for students to prove their academic ability in a supported university environment.
+For students whose high school grades do not reflect their academic potential, or for those who are apprehensive about returning to school after an absence, the Enriched Support Program (ESP) offers an opportunity for students to prove their academic ability in a structured university environment.
+ESP students can register in three full-credit first-year courses, which they supplement with regular weekly workshops offering academic support.
+After the ESP year, students who attain the necessary grade point average in their ESP courses are eligible for acceptance into a full-time degree program.

 If you wish to follow a program of study leading to a graduate degree (master’s or PhD program), please consult the Graduate Admissions website.